tareqqqqq/event-dom-assingment/README.md

 /* What is the difference between preventDefault() and stopPropagation() methods? */

- To stop bubbling on a DOM we use  stopPropagation() method. e.stopPropagation()
+ To stop bubbling on a DOM we use  stopPropagation(). method. e.stopPropagation()

- To stop browser's default action we use preventDefault() e.preventDefault()
+ To stop browser's default action we use preventDefault(). e.preventDefault()